batuhanlog/batuhanlog/README.md

 Full Stack Web Developer
 ------------------------

 Since 5 years I have been developing myself in web development projects.
-I have produced projects in many areas but I am focused on web services.
+I have produced projects in many areas but I am focused on web services..

 * 🌍  I'm based in İstanbul.
 * 🖥️  See my portfolio at [Web site](http://webludo.com)